 The Florida Native Plant Society (FNPS) is a non-profit organization formed in 1980.
-Its mission is to promote the preservation, conservation, and restoration of the native plants and native plant communities of Florida.
+Its mission is to champion Florida’s native plants and their habitats.

 The Society fulfills this mission through: